Rapper A$AP Rocky charged with assault over fight in Sweden

-STOCKHOLM (AP) — A Swedish prosecutor has charged rapper A$AP Rocky with assault over a fight in Stockholm last month, in a case that's drawn the attention of fellow recording artists as well as U.S. President Donald Trump.
+STOCKHOLM (AP) — A Swedish prosecutor on Thursday charged rapper A$AP Rocky with assault over a fight in Stockholm last month, in a case that has drawn the attention of fellow recording artists as well as U.S. President Donald Trump.

 Rocky, a platinum-selling, Grammy-nominated artist whose real name is Rakim Mayers, has been in custody since July 3 as authorities investigate a fight he was allegedly involved in on June 30 before appearing at a music festival.

-The three suspects will remain in custody until trial.
-The Stockholm District Court plans to announce next week when that will take place.
+The rapper and the other two suspects, who were described as members of his entourage but not identified, will remain in custody until trial.

+The prosecutor has recommended that the Stockholm District Court set aside three days for the trial, which defense lawyer Slobodan Jovicic said is expected to start on Tuesday.
+The charges can carry a maximum sentence of two years in prison.

 Videos published on social media appear to show a person being violently thrown onto the ground by Rocky, 30.
-A defense lawyer has said it was self-defense.
+The rapper asserts that it was self-defense.

-Suneson said he reached a different conclusion after studying videos.
+Suneson said that he concluded otherwise after studying videos available to investigators.

 "It is worth noting that I have had access to a greater amount of material than that which has previously been available on the internet," he said.
 "In addition to video material, the injured party's statements have been supported by witness statements."